robotVisionHang/LiveBirthPrediction_Data_Code/README.md

 # LiveBirthPrediction_Data_Code
 Data and code needed to reproduce the findings of the live birth prediction study:

 Liu, Hang, Zhuoran Zhang, Yifan Gu, Changsheng Dai, Guanqiao Shan, Haocong Song, Daniel Li, Wenyuan Chen, Ge Lin, and Yu Sun.
-"Development and evaluation of a live birth prediction model for evaluating human blastocysts: a retrospective study."
-Elife 12 (2023): e83662.
+"Development and evaluation of a live birth prediction model for evaluating human blastocysts: a retrospective study." eLife 12 (2023): e83662.

 Figure 1-Source Data 1:
 This directory contains the code to reproduce the model.